PrestaShop/example-modules/demomultistoreform/README.md

 #### Checkboxes

 The user should be able to apply a specific configuration for a specific shop or group.
-To do this, checkboxes should be added before each element when a specific shop context or a group is selected as context.
+This is implemented by checkboxes that are added before each element when a specific shop context or a group is selected as context.

 #### Specific settings drop-down